vapor/docs/3.0/docs/concepts/http.md

 ## How it works

-At the heart of HTTP lie the [Request](../http/request.md) and [Response](../http/response.md).
+At the heart of HTTP lie the [Request](../http/request.md) and [Response](../http/response.md) types.
 Both of them are "HTTP Messages".
-Both HTTP messages consists of [Headers](../http/headers.md) and [a body](../http/body.md).
+Both HTTP messages consists of [Headers](../http/headers.md) and a [body](../http/body.md).

 HTTP clients connect to an HTTP server.
 The clients can send a request to which the server will send a response.

 Bodies contain the concrete information being transferred.
-Think of the web-page, images, videos, [JSON](../getting-started/json.md) and [forms](../http/multipart.md).
+Think of the web-page, images, videos, JSON and [forms](../http/multipart.md).

-Headers contain metadata.
+Headers contain metadata, meaning they carry information describing the HTTP message, it's context and it's content.

-[Cookies](../http/cookies.md) are metadataabout the client that, for example, can be used for identifying users after they've (successfully) logged in.
+[Cookies](../http/cookies.md) are context metadata about the client that, for example, can be used for identifying users after they've (successfully) logged in.
 One of these methods are [session tokens](../jwt/package.md).

-Another type of metadata can be related to the content.
-For example, defining the type of content transferred in the body.
+Another type of metadata that is often used to define the type of content transferred in the body is the `Content-Type` header

 ### Request